ivanp7/cl-semantics/README.md

-# Common Lisp library of abstract dataflow graph structures
+# Common Lisp library of semantic nets

-This is the stub README.txt for the "cl-dataflow" project.
+This is the stub README.txt for the "cl-semantic" project.